 Public Health Measures

-(4) All committee and floor proceedings will be broadcast to the public via streaming or televised platforms to ensure public access.
+(3) Public access to the Senate galleries during floor action shall be determined by the Facilities and Operations Committee.
+All committee and floor proceedings will be broadcast to the public via streaming or televised platforms to ensure public access.
 (See Article II, Section 11 of the state Constitution.)

 Filing of Bills